-15.12 Rights to speak and vote at the General Meetings
+16.9 Rights to speak and vote at the General Meetings

-The Joint Policy Statement requires that all members must have the right to speak and vote at a general meeting, except in cases where a member is required by the Hong Kong Listing Rules to abstain from voting to approve the transaction or arrangement (e.g. the member has a material interest in the transaction or arrangement).
+The Core Shareholder Protection Standards under Appendix 3 to the Listing Rules requires that all members must have the right to speak and vote at a general meeting, except in cases where a member is required by the Hong Kong Listing Rules to abstain from voting to approve the transaction or arrangement (e.g. the member has a material interest in the transaction or arrangement) or restricted to voting only for or only against any particular resolution.
+Where any member is, under the Listing Rules, required to abstain from voting on any particular resolution or restricted to voting only for or only against any particular resolution, any votes cast by or on behalf of such member in contravention of such requirement or restriction shall not be counted.

 Under the Australian Corporations Act, written notice of a meeting of a company's members must be given individually to each member entitled to vote at the meeting and to each director.
 A notice of meeting must set out, among other things, the time, date and place of the meeting and the general nature of the meeting's business.
-Section 250 of the Australian Corporations Act also provides that the chair at an annual general meeting must allow reasonable opportunity for the members as a whole at the meeting to ask questions about or make comments on the management of the company.
+Section 250S of the Australian Corporations Act also provides that the chair at an annual general meeting must allow reasonable opportunity for the members as a whole at the meeting to ask questions about or make comments on the management of the company.